hungptit/fastgrep/README.md

 The performance benchmark results show that:
 * ripgrep is the fastest command.
-* grep and fgrep have similar performance and they are 7x slower that ripgrep and this is something that we need to look into.
+* grep and fast-grep have similar performance and they are 7x slower that ripgrep and this is something that we need to look into.
 Below are possible reasons:
-  * Both fgrep and grep are single thread command.
+  * Both fast-grep and grep are single thread command.
   * Do not use memory map to read the file content.
 This might not work well on a busy server with the network storage.

 ```